 Progress towards our £50,000 target

-Stone walls replaced with barbed wire because no-one knows how to rebuild them?
+Stone walls replaced with barbed wire?
 Woodlands smothered by rhododendron?
-Mountains accessible only by the most perilous of eroded footpaths?
-Rivers choked with silage bags, sheep-netting and litter?
-Thanks to your and our efforts (3,500 volunteer hours in 2016), Snowdonia has escaped the worst of these outcomes.
+Mountains footpaths unmanaged and eroding away?
+Rivers choked with litter?
+Thanks to your and our efforts – including more than 10,000 volunteer hours since 2015 – Snowdonia has escaped the worst of these outcomes.